aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 3. Create required KMS-CMK key for AWS Control Tower (manual creation).
 Refer above for sample KMS-CMK key for AWS Control Tower.
 4. Create required KMS-CMK keys for CloudWatch Log Groups, Control Tower Backup and required IAM roles for Backup and SSM.
 Use the CloudFormation script "lz-organization-kms-iam.json"
 5. Enable AWS Organization Trusted Access for selected services (GuardDuty, Security Hub, Inspector, Detective, Firewall Manager, IAM Access Analyzer, IAM, CloudFormation, Backup).
 Use the CloudFormation script "lz-organization-service-access.yaml", use StackName "lz-organization-service-access".
-6. Identify the OU identifer (format ou-XXXXXX) of the Infrastructure OU.
-Capture the OU to share the new Transit-Gateway resource. aws organizations describe-organizational-unit --organizational-unit-id <OU_ID> --query 'OrganizationalUnit.Arn'
-7. Enable Control Tower in management account in Malaysia region.
+6. Enable Control Tower in management account in Malaysia region.
 Follow these instructions from [AWS Control Tower quick start guide](https://docs.aws.amazon.com/controltower/latest/userguide/quick-start.html)
     - Create a log-archive account and an audit account as part of Control Tower implementation.
     - Specify the KMS key id for Control Tower encryption
     - Specify Region Deny, to only govern these regions (us-east-1, and ap-southeast-5)